Blog

 Chava Schneider – Guitarist, Singer

 Chava Schneider was born and grew up in Chelsea.
 Both her parents were involved in music professionally- her father taught high school music and her mother played in orchestras locally.
 From an early age, Chava studied choir and piano, but immediately loved guitar.
-She was
+She was influenced by folk, rock, classical, popular and jazz.
+She led a band, recorded an album of her songs, and played, performed and recorded with many other artists.
+She toured extensively in the United States, Canada, and Europe.
+Once she discovered Yiddishkeit, she was drawn more and more into a Jewish way of life, and now only performs for women.

 Katia Bolotin – Pianist, Composer, Arranger, Singer

 Katia Bolotin, a pianist, composer, arranger and vocalist, is a graduate of Case Western Reserve University and The Cleveland Institute of Music.
 She holds a Master’s degree in musicology from the Hebrew University of Jerusalem.
 She lectures and performs both nationally and internationally.
-She is the founder of “One Voice,” a movement committed to inspiring spiritual growth among Jewish women and girls, through motivational lectures and musical events.
-[Sunday PM]
+She is

 Phyllis Blackman – Singer, Songwriter